victorhaggqvist/goose/README.rst

 Description
 ===========
-goose is a cli-webserver intended to be a drop-in replacement to :code:`python2 -m SimpleHTTPServer`.
+goose is a cli-webserver intended to be a drop-in replacement for :code:`python2 -m SimpleHTTPServer`.
 It comes with some nice things like being able to easily specify webroot.
-To prevent acceidental exposure it also binds to `127.0.0.1` be default.
+To prevent acceidental exposure it also binds to `127.0.0.1` by default.

 webroot
 -------